mantidproject/documents/Project-Management/ILL/Instrument_Definitions/IN6/IN6_Geometry.md

 ### Resulting Instrument View

 ![instrument_view](./Instrument_View.png "Instrument View")

+Here blue is z, red is x, and y is green.

 The instrument view has issues with the first detector boxes in the upper and lower banks, which overlap the second detector box.